TylerSchwartzman/DoTheWork/README.md

 **Acceptance Criteria:**

-- Given the user has previously made tasks
+- Given the user has opened the app
 - and the user wants to create a new task
 - When the user requests to add a new task
 - Then the app should present an empty task detail screen for the user to input details